EgorKhvostikov/vintage_2025/README.md

  * Added support for Legacy Matrix 9.6V motor/servo controller.
  * Cleaned up build.gradle file.
  * Minor UI and bug fixes for driver station and robot controller apps.
- * Throws error if Ultrasonic sensor (NXT) is not configured for legacy module port 4 or 5.
+ * Throws error if Ultrasonic sensor (NXT) is not configured for legacy eventUser port 4 or 5.

 ## Release 15.08.03.001